 At Wootten we don’t just make shoes; we maintain them as well.

-All our footwear is made to last for a very long time, but those annoying laws of physics mean there’s no such thing as a shoe that stays intact forever.
+All our footwear is made to last for a very long time with the right care and maintenance on your part as well, but those annoying laws of physics mean there’s no such thing as a shoe that stays intact forever.
 That’s why when you step out the door with your brand new pair of shoes, we’re not thinking “Goodbye forever” – we’re hoping this is (only) the beginning of a beautiful friendship (even if the next time we see you is in ten years).